elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     XBMC.desktop

 So I only had icewm and XBMC installed.
-After I added the above and rebooted, the XMBC &#8220;window manager&#8221; started up automatically.
+After I added the above and rebooted, the XMBC "window manager" started up automatically.

 If for whatever reason, you need to have a second non-XBMC X-session, you can hit CTRL-ALT-F3, login as a regular user, and define a window manager you want to use by default.
 This is done by creating a *.xinitrc* file and specifying the window manager of your choice.
 Here is how mine looked like: